d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-09_11-23-21.png){: .align-left}

 #### Building ROP-Chain

 Now we know what we need to build our ROP syscall:

 (1) A string containing “/bin/cat flag.txt”,
 (2) the address of system and
 (3) a gadget to add “/bin/cat flag.txt” to rdi register, pop rdi; ret, is what we want.

 let's find the pop rdi; ret; so the string would be provided to system for execution.
+(/bin/ls) and will thus only print out the files in the current directory.
+While this proves code execution or command injection… doesn't help us getting that flag!
+What we really want is to call the obj.usefulString as an argument to system

 ![source-01](/img/Screenshot_2020-05-14_08-23-29.png	){: .align-left}